 - Options A, B and C provide opportunities for students to bank credits into their learning account to contribute towards their Queensland Certificate of Education (QCE) and Senior Education Profile. (refer inside front cover for information on the Senior Education Profile). - Option A (ATAR eligible pathway) requires satisfactory completion of five General subjects, or four General subjects plus one Applied subject or VET course at AQF Certificate III level or above.
-Please consider tertiary prerequisites (step 3 on page 10) before making your subject selections. - Option D must be considered very carefully.
+Please consider tertiary prerequisites (Step 3 on page 6) before making your subject selections. - Option D must be considered very carefully.
 Early school leavers should be aware of the difficulties encountered in securing full time permanent employment.
-We would strongly recommend you seek advice prior to making this decision. - The Flex program is designed to support students who are seeking to prepare for meaningful employment directly following Year 12.
-It involves students studying a package of: - Essential English - Essential Mathematics - Religion & Ethics - Plus 3 other learning options, which could include school subjects, certificate courses or training.
+We would strongly recommend you seek advice prior to making this decision. - The FLEX program is designed to support students who are seeking to prepare for meaningful employment directly following Year 12.
+It involves students studying a package of: - Essential English - o Essential Mathematics or General Mathematics - o Religion & Ethics or Certificate III in Christian Ministry and Theology - Plus 3 other learning options, which could include school subjects, certificate courses or training.